-A. The requested records concern the operations and activities of the federal government.
+A. The requested records concern the operations and activities of the Federal government.

-This request seeks discussions by government officials with external interests on potential government actions, clearly subject matter concerning the operations and activities of the federal government.
-The Department of Justice Freedom of Information Act Guide acknowledges that "in most cases records possessed by a federal agency will meet this threshold."6 The threshold is met here not only because the records sought are by nature possessed by agency staff but also because they relate to work as part of the federal government.
+This request seeks communications between a company regulated by the FDA, part of HHS, and HHS officials.
+The Department of Justice Freedom of Information Act Guide acknowledges that "in most cases records possessed by a federal agency will meet this threshold."
+The threshold is met here not only because the records sought are by nature possessed by agency staff but also because they relate to work of the federal government.